 As Ireland’s first supermodel, I was always surrounded by creativity.
-When my world of high fashion transformed into the world of luxury design, I began to explore the French and Italian markets, collecting artifacts where beauty transcended brokenness.
-After marrying an American, these pieces traveled to the U.S. with me to be married themselves to gems, coral, and minerals.
+When my world of high fashion transformed into the world of luxury design, I began to explore the French and Italian markets, collecting artifacts where beauty transcended brokeness.
+Having formerly worked as an antique dealer, these pieces traveled to the U.S. with me to be married themselves to gems, coral, and minerals.
 The decorated artifacts then began to find their home with collectors, designers, and in shows across the country, from New York and Las Vegas to Dallas and Atlanta.

 The decorative market was calling for the organic appeal of corals, crystals, and geodes.
 I continued to hunt for the bazaar and unusual -- the fossils and shells excavated from deep beneath the earth's surface.
 I traveled to the Smokey Mountains, known for their mining and mineral fairs held twice a year.
 This was another world for me, with oil drums full of emeralds spilled on the side of the road.
 As I bought, I began on a quest to defy gravity and go beyond natural limitations, combining the minerals and showcasing them in their own right.